 We have limited capital resources and operations.
-Our net losses for the year ended December 31, 2022 and 2021 were \$449.4 million and \$77.5 million, respectively, and our accumulated deficit as of December 31, 2022 and 2021 was \$1,251.0 million and \$801.6 million, respectively.
+Our net losses for the years ended December 31, 2023 and 2022 were \$76.6 million and \$449.4 million, respectively, and our accumulated deficit as of December 31, 2023 and 2022 was \$1,327.6 million and \$1,251.0 million, respectively.
 To date, our operations have been funded primarily from the proceeds of debt and equity financings, and we may require additional equity and/or debt financing to support on-going operations, to undertake capital expenditures or to undertake acquisitions or other business combination transactions.
 There can be no assurance that additional financing will be available to us when needed or on terms which are acceptable.
 If additional capital is raised through further issuances of equity or debt securities, existing holders of our common shares could suffer further dilution, and any new equity securities issued could have rights, preferences and privileges superior to our existing common shareholders.
 Furthermore, our outstanding debt instruments impose certain restrictions on our operating and financing activities, including certain restrictions on our ability to incur certain additional indebtedness, grant liens, make certain dividends and other payment restrictions affecting our subsidiaries, issue shares or convertible securities and sell certain assets.
 In addition, any debt financing secured in the future could also involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.

-Moreover, due to the fact that cannabis is illegal under U.S. federal law, we may have difficulty attracting investors or raising capital on favorable terms, or at all
+Moreover, due to the fact that cannabis is illegal under U.S. federal law, we may have difficulty attracting investors or raising capital on favorable terms, or at all.